kelechifletcher/rosalind/README.md

 These are my solution scripts for ROSALIND problem sets.
 Implemented in Python 3.5.

 ## Overview
-Project is organized as follows
+Project is organized as follows:
 ```
 rosalind/
     problems/